Stoop ball: Variations

-In addition to the "baseball rules" or "bounces" variation described above, there is also the "curbball" version, often played in parks.
+In addition to the "baseball rules" or "bounces" variation, there is also the "curbball" version, often played in parks.
 The "original" version of stoop ball is a solitary game, with the same player both throwing the ball and attempting to catch it and earning points based on how many times the ball bounced before it was caught.
+In northern New Jersey, around 1960, the game was known simply as "pinkie ball" and was often played off the curb on residential streets.
+Using only the curb resulted in many 1-0 games.
 In St. Louis, Missouri, this game was known as "stepball", where it was played from at least the 1930 to the 1980s.
 A Portable Stoopball Striker has even been patented.

 Popular culture

 Stoopball has been played and enjoyed by a number of prominent persons.
 Sandy Koufax played stoop ball before beginning his Hall of Fame baseball career, and announcer Marv Albert missed the city game so much that he had a stoop constructed at his house in the suburbs.
 Billy Joel played stoop ball on suburban streets.

-A 2010 PBS documentary, New York Street Games features stoopball and gives a brief history of the sport as it pertains to New York City.
+A 2010 PBS documentary, New York Street Games, features stoopball and gives a brief history of the sport as it pertains to New York City.